Why C-levels Should Care About Aftermarket Hardware Support

 If you’re like a lot of C-levels or decision-making management, you simply don’t have time to shop around for the best hardware support.
 It checks a box, so you take the lowest quote or the biggest company/most recognizable brand assuming that it’s all the same anyway and you have more important things to think about.
-That is partially true—when comparing any TPM provider with OEM support, the benefits are going to stack up pretty evenly across the board.
-Less expensive, support for EOSL equipment, better service—you will find all those things with a TPM provider.
+That is partially true — when comparing any aftermarket or third party maintenance (TPM) provider with OEM support, the benefits are going to stack up pretty evenly across the board.
+Less expensive, support for EOSL equipment, better service — you will find all those things with a TPM provider.

 With so many demands on your time and attention, why should you care about the service you will receive with a hardware support contract?